 The other big attraction in Iya is the famous vine bridges which were traditionally used to cross the gorges.
 These bridges are still well maintained to this day and are a popular attraction for visitors to the valley.

-A nearby spot that should also not be missed is the now famous Scarecrow village or valley of the dolls.
-This is quite possibly one of the strangest tourist spots in Japan, where local Ayano Tsukimi makes life sized dolls to fill the deserted village of Nagaro.
+A nearby spot that should also not be missed is the now-famous Scarecrow Village, or Valley of Dolls.
+This is quite possibly one of the strangest tourist spots in Japan, where local Ayano Tsukimi makes life sized dolls to fill the deserted village of Nagoro.
 These dolls sit waiting for buses that will never come, or are placed in windows or even at desks in the closed elementary school.
 These dolls look so natural that they could even be mistaken for humans.
 A very unique experience!

 For a break surrounded by nature and awe-inspiring views look no further than Iya Valley!